anoma/anoma/apps/anoma_node/README.md

 # AnomaNode

 I am the Anoma Node application.
 I provide the main functionality of the Anoma protocol.
-In particular, I instantiate all the Engine functionaly and state-change processing of Anoma.
+In particular, I instantiate all the Engine functionally and state-change processing of Anoma.

 ## Installation